Personal Independence Payments (PIPs)

 Will they still pay you my Housing Benefit?

 No. You will receive one payment of Universal Credit, including all the money to support you and your family, including the money to pay your rent.
 You will then need to pay your rent yourself out of this money.
 So effectively your ‘Housing Benefit’ as it is now, will be paid to you.

 Won’t people spend the money?

 The evidence from the pilot schemes suggests that this is happening to some extent.
 The government is determined that the majority of people will have their housing element paid to them, and be able to manage the responsibility of paying their rent.
 However, the government says some people will still have their Universal Credit paid straight to their landlord if they are vulnerable.
 Vulnerable people include those with addictions, severe debt problems or a learning disability.
 However, you won’t be allowed to have the money paid straight to your landlord just because it would be easier for you.

-In whatever is the easiest way for you.
-You can set up a standing order or direct debit, pay online, or by mobile phone app by scanning the QR code on your rent statement.
-You can pay over the phone by debit card or credit card, or you can pay by payment card at a Paypoint.
+The easiest way would be to set-up a Direct Debit that can be paid from your bank account direct to your rent account when your Universal Credit payment is due.
+Alternatively, you can set up a standing order, pay online, or by mobile phone app by scanning the QR code on your rent statement.
+You can pay over the phone by debit card or credit card, or you can pay by payment card at a Paypoint location.